Jon Gibson (Christian musician): Early life

 Gibson was born in San Francisco on January 3, 1962.
-Before returning to the Bay Area as a teenager, he grew up in San Jose, California.
-After several encounters with the law (including being stabbed), and time spent in juvenile hall, Gibson joined the United States Army at the age of 18.
+After several encounters with the law, and time spent in juvenile hall, Gibson joined the United States Army at the age of 18.
 He was given an honorable medical discharge eleven months later, due to an allergic reaction from military vaccines, after serving in the 3rd Infantry Division in Germany.

 Upon returning home to pursue a music career, and with a natural ability to write songs, Gibson performed in California nightclubs with his band in the early 1980s.
 After finding his father had become a Christian, Gibson accepted Christ in his father's car following a church service, and then was baptized by his father in their bathtub.

-Music career
+Career

 Secular beginnings

-Prior to his professional career, Gibson played drums and provided backing vocals for the San Francisco heavy metal band Winterhawk.
-Their second album, Dog Soldier (1980), included Gibson and was released via Mother Earth Records (a remastered version was reissued via Don Giovanni Records in 2021).

 In 1982, at the age of 20, Gibson signed with Dick Griffey's Constellation Records (SOLAR) as a rhythm and blues artist.
 His debut came as a guest vocalist and songwriter on several songs for Bill Wolfer (the keyboardist for the Jacksons), on his Wolf album, via the Constellation label.
 The album included Michael Jackson singing background vocals on the Gibson/Wolfer collaboration "So Shy".
 Griffey circulated Gibson's demo tape, with people believing they were listening to Stevie Wonder, who Gibson sang "Ebony and Ivory" with while on tour in 1983.

 Gibson released his debut album, Standing on the One (1983), originally via Constellation (now owned by Unidisc Music).
+It included "Nation in Need" with a quasi-style rap verse, in addition to other secular tracks such as "It's True" and "I Love Her Anyway".
 He also produced the single, "She Told Me So" (1983) via Elektra Records, with a music video that premiered on MTV.
 However, Gibson was torn between his desire for pop stardom and his need to give testimony to his faith.
 Therefore, he entered the Christian music industry when he signed with Frontline Records after 1985.